MINT Museum of Toys

 Image credit: @jerlynn.renee via Instagram

 A place that’ll surely be nostalgic AF, the MINT Museum of Toys is worthy of a visit, if you want to go down memory lane with your childhood faves.
+Plus, coffee lovers can also get 50% off your first drink at ASK Coffee Roastery, a cafe located a few doors down from the museum.
+All you have to do is flash your museum ticket, valid on the same day.

 Cover image adapted from: @chiilimissy via Instagram, 韩冬 via Google Maps , @luvzog via Instagram